What Are the Best Internet Alternatives to DSL?

 A high-speed internet connection with a promising future of wider availability and increased speeds

-5G capable devices are readily available
+5G-capable devices are readily available

 Things to Consider